fastlane/fastlane/snapshot/README.md

 - Create a new UI Test target in your Xcode project ([top part of this article](https://krausefx.com/blog/run-xcode-7-ui-tests-from-the-command-line))
 - Run `fastlane snapshot init` in your project folder
 - Add the ./SnapshotHelper.swift to your UI Test target (You can move the file anywhere you want)
+ - **Note:** if you're using Xcode 8, add the ./SnapshotHelperXcode8.swift to your UI Test target
 - (Objective C only) add the bridging header to your test class.
  - `#import "MYUITests-Swift.h"`
  - The bridging header is named after your test target with -Swift.h appended.